Why Are My Google Reviews Missing or Disappearing?

-Small and medium businesses significantly rely on Google My Business reviews to promote their brand and attract new customers.
+Small and medium businesses rely on Google Business Profile reviews to promote their brand and attract new customers.
 Your customers want to express how excellent your products and services are for them.

 But if you received a five-star review, only to find it missing a few weeks later, don’t fret.
 Disappearing reviews may be a drag for your business, after all, no one likes to see hard-earned reviews disappear.